PiuPiuMedia/BulkEmail/README.md

 # Sending Bulk Email Using Python

-This program is meant to send personalized emails to multiple recipients, i.e., when you want to send an email to multiple recipients where each recipient shall not see the other recipients.
-Read more on https://medium.com/@sisayie/sending-bulk-email-from-python-e655b222bda4
+This program is meant to send personalized emails to multiple recipients, i.e., when you want to send an email to multiple recipients where each recipient will not see the other recipients.

 ## Prerequisites